imodeljs/frontend-sample-showcase/src/frontend-samples/issues-sample/readme.md

 ## Description
 The Issues REST API contains the ability to attach Issues to each project or context.

-The goal of this sample is to demontrate a select few endpoints.
-An [auto generated client](./IssuesClient.ts) was created using [Acacode's swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) via the OpenAPI definition that is downloadable from the issues website.
-This file helps showcase's all of the endpoints available as well as the models.
+The goal of this sample is to demonstrate a select few endpoints.
+An [auto generated client](./IssuesClient.ts) was created using [Acacode's swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) via the OpenAPI definition that is downloadable from the [issues API documentation](https://developer.bentley.com/api-groups/project-delivery/apis/issues-v1/).
+This file helps showcase's all endpoints available as well as the models.

 This sample utilizes the [@itwinui-react](https://itwin.github.io/iTwinUI-react/?path=/story/overview--overview) package to demonstrate components.

-Each issue contains a color that is attached to it.
-The color defines the current status the issue is in, with 'Review' beying yellow, 'Open' being red, and 'Draft' being orange.
+Each issue's color indicates the status.

+- Review = Yellow

+- Open = Red

+- Draft = Orange